Applying for and opening an account

 Dividend distributions are income from our funds which are mainly invested in stocks and shares, either paid to you or reinvested into your fund.
 You will be able to see your dividend received value in your Tax Certificate, if you hold an Investment Account with us.

 Sorry to hear that.
-We will try to help if we can, just give us a call or send us a secure message.
+We'll try to help if we can, just get in touch.

 To help make our on-screen text easier to read you can change its colour, font and size.
 Just follow these links: